What is Personal Information?

-There are circumstances under which the employer may make audio recordings of its employees, contractors, or tenants.
+There are circumstances under which M&R may make audio recordings of its employees, contractors, tenants, or other individuals who contact M&R (e.g. voicemail messages).
 There are several purposes for making the recordings; they include: situations where there are work-related performance issues, to ensure the safety of the workplace, to ensure productivity, and to prevent harassment.

 Audio recordings may be made during meetings, interviews, or telephone calls between the employer and an employee.
 Audio equipment may be operating at other times.
 Information recorded by the audio equipment may capture communications of any of the following persons: the employer, employee, tenants, contractors, and the general public.